CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise3.md

  In this lab, you will perform the following:

 - Task 1: Connect the Threat Intelligence connector
-- Task 2:  Explore Workbook templates
-- Task 3:  Save and modify a workbook template
+- Task 2: Save a Workbook template
-- Task 4:  Create a Workbook
+- Task 2:  Create a Workbook

 ### Task 1: Connect the Threat Intelligence connector